Introduction

 Postpartum depression counseling offers numerous benefits for women experiencing this challenging condition.
 Here are some key advantages of postpartum counselling:

-Emotional support and validation: A therapist provides a safe, non-judgmental space to express your feelings, fears, and anxieties without feeling alone or misunderstood.
+Emotional support and validation: A therapist provides a safe, non-judgmental space to express your emotions, fears, and anxieties without feeling alone or misunderstood.
 They can validate your experiences and remind you that PPD is not your fault.

 Reduced symptoms: Postpartum Counseling can help you manage and reduce symptoms of PPD like sadness, anxiety, low energy, and negative thoughts.
 Therapists use evidence-based techniques such as CBT and IPT to help you identify and change unhelpful thinking patterns that contribute to your depression.